Prior art search – 4 Cases where finding reference was next to impossible

 We began the search in a conventional way like any other patent prior art search service provider.
-We started with the development of a detailed understanding of the patent, followed by thorough analysis of file history to identify the novel aspect of the patent.
+We started with the development of a detailed understanding of the patent, followed by a thorough analysis of file history to identify the novel aspect of the patent.

-Subsequently, we implemented conventional search strategies like keyword based patent and non-patent search, class-based patent search, and name searches for prominent inventors/authors and assignees/companies in the domain of wireless telecommunication.
+Subsequently, we implemented conventional search strategies like keyword-based patent and non-patent search, class-based patent search, and name searches for prominent inventors/authors and assignees/companies in the domain of wireless telecommunication.
 However, conventional strategies, as they are referred internally at GreyB, yielded neither a result nor a lead.

 During the regular brainstorming sessions that we take, one member from the team shared an interesting observation: A person learns things from the environment that surrounds him/her, so there was a possibility that the inventor might have got inspiration or ideas from the colleagues with whom he/she interacted.